sandani2/AL-Performance-Analysis/README.md

 ## Step 3 - run the app
 type as streamlit run app.py

-## then it will open the dashboard
+## Then it will open the dashboard